srw-logo-colour.png

 About Us

 Writers across the Scenic Rim are encouraged to be part of a vibrant community working on individual or group projects.
-Scenic Rim Writers Inc. is an incorporated community group with a publication house, Picabeen press.
+Scenic Rim Writers Inc. is an incorporated community group with a publication house, Piccabeen press.

 The group's endeavours are proudly sponsored by the Scenic Rim Regional Council and meets on the first Tuesday of the month Feb-Dec at 10am at The Centre, Beaudesert.